hofstadter-io/hof/flow/ideas.md

 ## Tonight

-Everynight should include!!!!!!
+Everynight should include...

 - [ ] docs

-CLI UX:
+---

+Other:

+- [ ] use decoder structs
-- [ ] run flow without `-f` flag
+  - [ ] use in simple task & middleware first
-  - assume first arg is flow if not a file
-  - if no flow set and only one flow found, run even if named
+    ts: getenv, watch, readfile
+    ms: print
-- [ ] flag for final stats printing
+  - [ ] when revamping api.Call
 - [ ] ensure `@print()` is working (pre/post?)
+- [ ] youtube videos

 Do all these together, per task or similar
+  - [ ] decode type?
   - [ ] docs
   - [ ] tests
   - [ ] task schemas